God Lives Underwater: Various issues and Up Off the Floor (2000–2004)

 From 2001 to 2003, God Lives Underwater was mostly inactive as the members pursued different projects.
 Turzo got married and then focused on studio work for various bands such as Incubus, Taproot, and Lostprophets.
-Garrett briefly rejoined The Cult and also worked with artists such as Kottonmouth Kings, The Mission UK, and J. McGee took a break from the music industry, and didn't appear with any other acts during that time.
+Garrett briefly rejoined The Cult and also worked with artists such as Kottonmouth Kings, The Mission UK, and J. McGee took a break from the music industry and didn't appear with any other acts during that time.
 Reilly released a solo album titled Robot Teen America in May 2001.
-He then reconciled with God Lives Underwater's original drummer Kary, and they formed the band Fluzee in 2002.
+He then reconciled with God Lives Underwater's original drummer, Kary, and they formed the band Fluzee in 2002.
 They released an EP that same year before disbanding.

 In late 2003, the Spanish label Locomotive Music (owned by Megaforce Records) had bought the rights to release God Lives Underwater's completed album.
 They had reportedly paid the band upfront to exclusively release it.
-The album, titled Up Off the Floor, was officially released in early 2004, but it had contained numerous errors.
-There were various grammatical errors in the liner notes, two songs from the same era were excluded from the tracklist (the aforementioned "Fame" cover and also the outtake "Choir Boy"), and the album itself was not sourced from the master recordings; thus, the volume and mix was lowered and the quality suffered as a result.
-Promotional copies of Up Off the Floor had also existed which had superior audio quality, and overall, the band members were dismissive of the Locomotive pressing; however, Locomotive attempted to promote the album by issuing the track "Tricked" as a radio single without much success.
+The album, titled Up Off the Floor, was officially released in early 2004, but it contained numerous errors.
+There were various grammatical errors in the liner notes, two songs from the same era were excluded from the tracklist (the aforementioned "Fame" cover and also the outtake "Choir Boy"), and the album itself was not sourced from the master recordings; thus, the volume and mix were lowered, and the quality suffered as a result.
+Promotional copies of Up Off the Floor had also existed, which had superior audio quality, and overall, the band members were dismissive of the Locomotive pressing; however, Locomotive attempted to promote the album by issuing the track "Tricked" as a radio single without much success.